arvindrajan92/DTrOCR/README.md

 predicted_text = processor.tokeniser.decode(model_output[0], skip_special_tokens=True)
 ```
 ## Dataset
-Notes on generating dataset for pre-training the model can be found [here](tools/PRETRAINING_DATASET.md).
+Notes on generating dataset for pre-training DTrOCR model can be found [here](tools/PRETRAINING_DATASET.md).

 ## Acknowledgments
 This project builds upon the original work presented in [DTrOCR: Decoder-only Transformer for Optical Character Recognition](https://doi.org/10.48550/arXiv.2308.15996), authored by Masato Fujitake.
 We extend our gratitude for their significant contributions to the field.